Termack/termack.github.io/thm_writeups/wwbuddy.md

 So it seems the file changes the user's group.

-Lets ssh as jenny, okay, we're in.
+Let's ssh as jenny, okay, we're in.

 ## Privilege escalation

-Now before executing authenticate, lets use ghidra to see what it does.
+Now before executing authenticate, let's use ghidra to see what it does.

 ```
 undefined8 main(void)